FakeRealTrump/OS_course_lab/qu_lab1/Manual for lab1- UNIX Shell with History Feature.md

 The first part of project is the base of the second part.
 So I upload part two as one single project.

-Some pesedu code is as following to show my design:
+I'll show my design in following context.

 ---

 ### how to create a sub-thread to execute normal command ("ls", "dir"...):

-I designed a command class, which could be constructed by recieving a string or char[] (only a construct function receive string is enough, on account of a char[] would be implicitly converted to a string), the command and args will be split, and stored in some high-level class instead of simple char[].
+I designed a command class, which could be constructed by receiving a string or char[] (only a construct function receive string is enough, on account of a char[] would be implicitly converted to a string), the command and args will be split, and stored in some high-level class instead of simple char[].
 Then, when calling method command::execute(), execute() will allocate some memory space to store temporary variable which will be arguments of execvp().After fork(), the sub-thread would call execvp() to execute the origin command, and the parent thread (main thread) will block itself until sub-thread has died, or go on without caring about sub-thread, depending on the field neadtowatit.In the main thread, just before quitting execute(), execute() will also call doCleanJobs() to make sure the memory space of temporary variable will be freed.
 ```
 class command{
 private: